About Noise Control

 Equipment Noise Emission

-Target: By December 2024, the total operational or process noise emitted by any mining equipment must not exceed a milestone sound pressure level of 107 dB(A).
+Target: By December 2034, the noise emitted by individual pieces of equipment operated by employees and individual process equipment should not exceed a milestone sound pressure level of 104 dB(A).

 These benchmarks aim to significantly reduce occupational noise exposure and protect workers from long-term auditory damage.